Citi Rewards+℠ Card review

 The Citi Rewards+℠ Card’s rounding feature makes it an especially good choice for anyone who makes a lot of small purchases in their day-to-day life.
-College students or city-dwellers are good examples — I certainly remember making upwards of 7 purchases a day on junk food in my college days.
+College students or city-dwellers are good examples — I certainly remember making upwards of seven purchases a day on junk food during undergrad.

 The caveat?
-You’ll need to have a good credit score to qualify for this card, so start building that credit early.
+You’ll need to have an excellent credit score to qualify for this card, so start building that credit early.

 Here’s what to watch out for